Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Additional Related Work

 \subsection{Vine Copulas and Structure Learning}

-Vines provide a flexible factorization of multivariate copulas into pair-copulas \citep{bedford2002vines, aas2009pair}.
+Vines provide a flexible factorization of multivariate copulas into pair-copulas \citep{bedford2002vines, aas2009pair}; comprehensive treatments are given in \citet{joe2014dependence} and \citet{czado2019analyzing}.
 The key idea is that any $d$-dimensional copula density can be decomposed into $\binom{d}{2}$ bivariate building blocks arranged in a sequence of $d-1$ trees.
 Different orderings lead to different vine structures (C-vines, D-vines, R-vines).

 Practical pipelines typically learn vine structure via greedy maximum spanning tree heuristics \citep{dissmann2013selecting}.
 At each tree level, they choose edges with strongest dependence (often $|\tau|$) subject to regular-vine constraints.